maxlttr/wm/README.md

-Here are all my config for my window manager, I'm trying to do it as lightweight as possible.
+Here are all my config for my window manager (made for azerty keyboard), I'm trying to do it as lightweight as possible.

 ## AUTOMATIC INSTALLATION (arch)
 <div/>